erikgrenestam/trampolines/README.md

 model.summary()
 ```

 I split my training data 80-10-10.
-To adress the trampoline/no trampoline imbalance I manually oversample the tramploline class to achieve a 50-50 balance for training and validation.
+To adress the trampoline/no trampoline imbalance I manually oversample the trampoline class to achieve a 50-50 balance for training and validation.
 I use the ```flow_from_directory``` method and standard augmentation techniques (flip, shift and rotate)

 ```python
 train_datagen = ImageDataGenerator(